 Ferdinand Wells died in Feb.
 1863 and widow Genoveva remarried about a year later to Jacob Bueche, who was born on July 25, 1828 in Baden in the German States, the son of Joseph and Francy Bueche.
-Jacob Bueche seems not to have followed the blacksmith trade, or at least not for long, for by the 1870 U.S. Census he is given as a farmer and saloon keeper, the property fronting right on the street next door at 416 Broadway probably being converted to a saloon.
-Genoveva likely took an active part in the saloon business while Jacob was engaged in farming activities, though he might have hired much of that work out.
+Jacob Bueche seems not to have followed the blacksmith trade, or at least not for long, for in the U.S. Civil War Draft Registrations of the 1860s Jacob described his occupation as a saloon keeper.
+In 1868 he performed work on the Carver and Glencoe road (today known as Carver County Road #61, and part of the old Hwy. #212).
+By the 1870 U. S. Census he is seen as a farmer and saloon keeper, the property fronting right on the street next door at 416 Broadway probably being converted to a saloon.
+In 1882 Jacob Bueche paid \$25 for a one-year Carver retail liquor license.
+Wife Genoveva likely took an active part in the saloon business while Jacob was engaged in farming activities, though he might have hired much of that work out.
 Sometime between 1864 and 1881 Jacob and Genoveva came to own parts of several more lots behind 416 and 420 Broadway, these located along either side of Spring Creek.
 Jacob and Genoveva had at least one servant girl who probably helped out at the house and perhaps with cleaning the saloon after hours.
-A certain 20year old servant, Mary, is listed as living with them at the 1870 U. S. Census.
-Jacob and Genoveva had an adopted child who died in 1869 and was buried in the old St. Nicholas (St. Nikolas) Cemetery, located along today's Jonathan Carver Parkway.
+A certain 20-year old servant, Mary, is listed as living with them at the 1870 U. S. Census.
+Jacob and Genoveva had an adopted child who died in 1869 and was buried in the old St. Nikolas Cemetery, located along today's Jonathan Carver Parkway.
 This was the first burial in that cemetery.
 Jacob Bueche and Genoveva probably adopted two other children after that, for the 1880 U.S. Census shows Emma, age 5 (the daughter of a Frank Erickson), and a son Robert (Haas?), age 13.
 The 1880 household also lists a servant, Genoveva Ohnsorg, age 21, who undoubtedly is the daughter of Sebastian Ohnsorg, and quite possibly the elder Genoveva's niece, bearing the same name as her maiden name.
 In the 1873 and 1878 In the Minnesota Gazatteer and Business Directory for Carver Jacob Bueche is shown as a saloon owner.
 An 1880 Carver County map has Jacob Bueche owning a 25-acre parcel of farmland as short distance to the west of Carver.
-In 1880 Jacob was listed among Carver County's highest taxpayers in the

-Weekly Valley Herald newspaper.
+In 1880 Jacob was listed among Carver County's highest taxpayers in the Weekly Valley Herald newspaper.
 Jacob Bueche died in Carver of cholera on August 24, 1881.